linwoodc3/gdeltPyR/README.rst

 **New Features**
 ----------------

-1. Added geodataframe output; can be easily converted into a shapefile or `choropleth <https://en.wikipedia.org/wiki/Choropleth_map>`_ visualization.
+1. Added geodataframe output.
+This can be easily converted into a shapefile or `choropleth <https://en.wikipedia.org/wiki/Choropleth_map>`_ visualization.
 2. Added continuous integration testing for Windows, OSX, and Linux (Ubuntu)
 3. Normalized columns output; export data with SQL ready columns (no special characters, all lowercase)